 In this guide to sweeteners, we're going to unpack the sweetener dilemma to help you make better choices.
 I’ll answer a ton of questions to inform you better so that when you are deciding which added sweetener to use, you’ll feel comfortable in your choice.

 WHY IS TOO MUCH SUGAR BAD FOR YOU?

 Too much added sugar (as opposed to natural sugars in fruits and veggies) can wreak havoc on the body and its systems.
 When you eat packaged foods (like muffins), highly processed stuff (such as granola bars packed with corn syrup), and items made with over-processed flour (like pasta and white bread), the sugar in these foods goes straight to the bloodstream.

-Other notable reasons to be aware of the sweeteners you use are:
+Other notable reasons to be aware of the sweeteners you use:

-- High sugar intake can train your brain to want sugar
+- If you're a sweet-toothed consumer, high sugar intake can train your brain to want even more

 - Your metabolism can be affected and you can gain weight